Active vs Inactive Ingredients in Skincare

 It's time to embrace the reality that chemistry is the foundation of everything, including the very products designed to enhance our skin's health, longevity and beauty.

-2. Natural vs. Synthetic: Understanding the Difference - and the myth that “Natural is Better / Safer”
+2. Natural vs. Synthetic: Understanding the Difference - and the Myth That "Natural Is Better / Safer"

 Another common misconception is that "natural" ingredients are safer and superior to "synthetic" ones.